Thumper (magic trick)

 A thumper is a device used in a variety of magic tricks, typically with mentalism acts.
 It consists of small vibrating device that is triggered by a remote radio transmitter by a confederate in the audience.
 Practically any such device can be used, from custom equipment to everyday pagers.

 In its most simple form, the confederate simply triggers the thumper at a given time.
-A classic example is to hide an object under a mug or cup, which the magician then discovers by slowly moving their hand over the cups and waiting for the thump.
+A classic strategy is to hide an object under a mug or cup, which the magician then "discovers" by slowly moving their hand over the cups and waiting for the thump.
 More complex forms can use codes.